Embassy of Morocco, Washington, D.C.

 The Embassy of Morocco in Washington, D.C. is the Kingdom of Morocco's diplomatic mission to the United States.
 The embassy is located at 3508 International Drive NW in the North Cleveland Park neighborhood, and the Consular Section is located at 1601 21st Street NW in the Dupont Circle neighborhood.

-The embassy operates a Consulate-General in New York City.
+The embassy operates a Consulate-General in Miami and in New York City.

-The current ambassador is Princess Lalla Joumala Alaoui.
+The current ambassador is Youssef Amrani.

+History

+The former chancery was built in 1889 in the Romanesque Revival style.
+It is a contributing property to the Dupont Circle Historic District.
+Previous occupants include: attorney George William McLanahan (son of Representative James Xavier McLanahan; member of the Cosmos Club); Representative Jacob Sloat Fassett; Assistant Secretary of the Navy Theodore Roosevelt, Jr. (son of President Theodore Roosevelt); Lieutenant Colonel Jerome van de Erve; Representative Andrew James Peters; Senator Dwight Morrow; attorney James F. Duggan (counsel to the National Labor Relations Board); educator Cline M. Koon; attorney Katherine Boardman Fite (assistant to Supreme Court Justice Robert H. Jackson during his role as chief U.S. prosecutor at the Nuremberg Trials); and hydrologist Thomas S. Southwick.